David Baddiel: Collaboration with Frank Skinner

-In his 2021 book Jews Don't Count, Baddiel said that, despite apologizing for the Jason Lee impression "on various occasions", people, particularly on social media, continued to share it in order to silence him:
+In his 2021 book Jews Don't Count, Baddiel said that, despite apologising for the Jason Lee impression "on various occasions", people, particularly on social media, continued to share it in order to silence him:

 They want me to shut up, particularly about anti-Semitism.
 As far as they are concerned, the photo of me as Jason Lee is a trump card that means I cannot speak about racism, even the racism that threatens me personally.

 After ending Fantasy Football League, the pair took an improvised question-and-answer show to the Edinburgh Fringe which then became a television series, Baddiel and Skinner Unplanned, which ran for five series on ITV, as well as a West End run at the Shaftesbury Theatre in 2001.

 The pair also appeared on a celebrity special of Who Wants to Be a Millionaire? in 2001, becoming the first celebrity contestants to reach £250,000 for their charities, the Catholic Children's Society and the Imperial Cancer Research Fund.

 In February 2022, a clip emerged from Baddiel's 2004 guest appearance on The Frank Skinner Show.
 In the clip, Baddiel uses "pikey", a pejorative term used to refer to people who are of a Traveller community, to negatively denote his own appearance.
 Critics accused Baddiel of hypocrisy given his own polemic, Jews Don't Count.